-Is the inflow of skilled labor related to the agility of an economy?
+Is the flow of skilled labor related to the agility of an economy?

 Reflecting on the popular topics for 2017, two themes stand out among those which captured the interest of researchers and commentators.
 First, the extent to which economies successfully address the future loss of employment due to the introduction of new technologies; and second, the benefits associated with the general concept of globalization.